-- (a) Any loan secured by a first charge on residential property to an individual, where the borrower lives in, or intends to live in the property; - (b) Any credit facility secured by cash or investments, where the security provided more than covers the principal of the credit facility; and - (c) The provision of any form of credit to an individual for business purposes where the facility is to be repaid from the business activities of the borrower.
+- (a) Any financing secured by a first charge on residential property to an individual, where the obligor lives in, or intends to live in the property; - (b) Any credit facility secured by cash or investments, where the security provided more than covers the principal of the credit facility; and - (c) The provision of any form of credit to an individual for business purposes where the facility is to be repaid from the business activities of the obligor.

-For the purposes of the Rulebook, 'credit facility' includes personal overdraft facilities, credit cards, consumer loans or other financing facilities.
-'Consumer loans' are defined as loans for a fixed period to individuals for non-business purposes.
+For the purposes of the Rulebook, 'credit facility' includes personal overdraft facilities, credit cards, consumer financings or other financing facilities.
+'Consumer finance' is defined as financing for a fixed period to individuals for non-business purposes.